oroinc/documentation/user_guide/channel_guide.rst

 .. note:: If you don't have necessary permissions, you will see a browser-specific message on access denial.

+Synchronizing a Magento Channel Data
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+As a matter of case, Oro Platform provides for integration of OroCRM with different third-party systems and integration can be done for different Channels in the course of customization.
+However, OroCRM provide embedded integration capabilities for Magento Channels.

+Once you have created a Magento type channel and `defined </user_guide/channel_guide.rst#2a-define-integration-details-for-a-magento-channel>`_  its integration details information from Magento will be uploaded into OroCRM automatically subject to a predefined schedule (once an hour by default).
+You can enable two-way synchronization settings and manually start synchronization.

+Two Way Synchronization
+"""""""""""""""""""""""
+In order to enable two-way synchronization:

+- Go to *System --> Channels* and click in the row of the grid that contains your Magento Channel

+- Click on its Integration link

+- Go to *Synchronization Settings* tab of the emerged page

+- Check *Enable Two Way Sync* box

+- Define the priority in case of conflicts between the data (e.g. the same customer was edited from OroCRM and from
+  Magento:

+  - Remote wins: Magento settings will be saved in Magento and loaded to OroCRM

+  - Local wins: OroCRM settings will be saved in OroCRM and loaded to Magento

+Start Synchronization Manually
+******************************
+In order to start the synchronization manually:

+- Go to *System --> Channels* and click in the row of the grid that contains your Magento Channel

+- Click on its Integration link

+- Click |BSSyn| button. *A sync job has been added to the queue.
+Check progress.* note will appear.

+The data is being synchronized.
+You can click *Check progress* link to see the synchronization status.

-Channels Usage
+Channels Usage Examples
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^
 Once the Channels have been created, data for their Entity properties can be loaded into the System and processed therein.
 Speaking less IT-language it means that now you can add info from any kind of your retail spots to the OroCRM and gain unified one-point access to analyse and monitor this data (which of course, will no way limit the drill-down capabilities if you want to focus on one specific Channel.

 Example 1
-"""""""""""""""""""""""
+"""""""""

-We sell flowers, toys and souvenirs at several Magento stores.
-We want to keep track of our customers (especially the ones who buy things from different shops) and to review how sales vary between different shops of a kind.
+You sell flowers, toys and souvenirs at several Magento stores.
+You want to keep track of our customers (especially the ones who buy things from different shops) and to review how sales go.

 - Create Magento channels that correspond to our shop

 - Fill it with Entities that correspond to Customers, Shopping Carts and Sales

-- Define specific details we want to know for each Entity type
+- Define specific details you want to know for each Entity type

 Now for each instance of the entity theses details can be loaded into the system and processed there.
-This means we can monitor customers, regardless  of the shop, can make reports on on the activity and even assess how many things from the cart were actually bought.
+This means you can monitor customers, regardless  of the shop, can make reports on on the activity and assess how many things from the cart were actually bought and push the sales with timely customer-focused communications.

 Example 2
-"""""""""""""""""""""""
+"""""""""

-We sell after-sales support services to customers of our partners and want to keep track of them, to know what partner are worth working on with, what are our gains and if the customers attracted from the partners address us for additional services.
+You sell after-sales support services to customers of our partners and want to keep track of them, to know what partner are worth working on with, what are our gains and if the customers attracted from the partners address us for additional services.